How to Clean and Condition Leather Dog Collars: Step-by-Step Routine

 Step 2: Spot clean the dirty zones

-Dampen a cloth (not dripping).
-Add a tiny bit of leather-safe soap to the cloth and work in small circles on the dirty areas.
+Dampen a cloth, but do not soak it.
+Add a tiny amount of leather-safe soap or cleaner to the cloth and work in small circles on the dirty areas.

 Step 3: Wipe off residue

-Use a clean damp cloth to wipe off any leftover soap.
-If soap stays on the leather, it can dry the surface out.
+Use a clean damp cloth to wipe off leftover soap.
+If soap stays on the leather, it can dry the surface and attract more grime.

 Lay the collar flat on a towel or hang it where air can move around it.
 Keep it out of direct sun and away from heat vents.